 The MBA project consists of a field consulting project, a case study or an extended research paper defined in agreement with the faculty readers in question.
-Each student is assigned a committee consisting of an advisor (first reader) and a second reader who jointly supervise and guide the student throughout.
-It is the responsibility of the student to select a topic and submit a project proposal to be approved by her/his readers and then by the OSB Graduate Studies Committee.
+Students are assigned a committee consisting of an adviser (first reader) and a second reader who jointly supervise and guide them throughout.
+It is the responsibility of the students to select a topic and submit a project proposal to be approved by their readers and then by the OSB Graduate Studies Committee.
 All accepted projects should be deposited at the library.
-A student who is unable to finish the project in one term can register an additional time subject to the consent of the readers.
+Students who are unable to finish the project in one term can register an additional time subject to the consent of the readers.